BLE-LTER/ble-handbook/handbook.md

 1. [ble-lter-all@utlists.utexas.edu](ble-lter-all@utlists.utexas.edu)

-Includes everybody: PIs, PMs, IMs, students, postdocs, affiliates (e.g. Amanda Kelley) and other project personnel (e.g. Stephanie Jump, Brandy Cervantes).
+Includes everybody: PIs, PMs, IMs, students, postdocs, REUs, RETs, affiliates (e.g. Amanda Kelley) and other project personnel (e.g. Stephanie Jump, Brandy Cervantes).
 Might exclude affiliates on a case by case basis.
 2020 PI meeting in Anchorage agreed on using a listserv like this for potential paper and project discussions.